rotdrop/nextcloud-app-files-archive/README.md

-- in order to somehow reduce the danger of [zip-bombs](https://en.wikipedia.org/wiki/Zip_bomb) there is a hard-coded upper limit of the decompressed archive size
+- in order to somehow reduce the danger of [zip-bombs](https://en.wikipedia.org/wiki/Zip_bomb) there is a configurable upper limit of the decompressed archive size
-- administrators can lower this limit in order to reduce resource usage on the server or if they feel that the builtin limit of 2^32 (4 GiB) bytes is too high.
+- administrators can set this limit in order to reduce resource usage on the server or if they feel that the builtin limit of 2^32 (4 GiB) bytes is too high.
 - users may decrease this limit further on a per-user basis